python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/helping-others.md

 *  The way in which the code doesn't work (if that is the issue), be it an exception message with traceback, undesired output, etc.
 *  You can sometimes infer what the problem is yourself by requesting short examples of the desired output for specific input.

-At this point, it's probably better being safe than sorry.
+At this point, it's probably better to be safe than sorry.
 You don't want to accidentally pursue a direction that isn't even related to the real issue, as it could lead to frustration on both sides.
-Beginners especially can be prone to asking a question which presents their attempt at solving the problem, instead of presenting the problem itself.
+Beginners especially can be prone to asking a question that presents their attempt at solving the problem, instead of presenting the problem itself.
 This is often called an [XY problem](https://xyproblem.info/).

 Even if eventually you can't help, simply clarifying what the problem is can help others join in, and give their input.